n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.medium.md

+---
+title: Medium node - n8n Documentation
+description: Documentation for the Medium node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Medium

 The Medium node allows you to automate work in Medium, and integrate Medium with other applications. n8n has built-in support for a wide range of Medium features, including creating posts, and getting publications.